 for Difficult-to-Treat Depression

 Have you tried several medications for depression without success?
-Recent studies have shown that for 30% of depression sufferers, their disease does not respond to antidepressant medication.
-That’s why AB+BC’s Minneapolis TMS clinic on patients who’s depression hasn’t improved after trying four antidepressants.
-TMS is FDA-approved and a powerful option for those patients with Treatment Resistant Depression.
+Recent studies have shown that for 30% of depression sufferers, their disease does not respond to common antidepressant medications.
+That’s why AB+BC’s Minneapolis TMS clinic specializes in treating patients who’s depression hasn’t improved after trying one or more antidepressant medications.
+TMS therapy is FDA-approved and a powerful option for those patients with Treatment Resistant Depression.

 You could be feeling better in as little as 6 weeks.